Bone grafts for implants to restore density

 In edentulous (total tooth loss) cases, a lack of bone quality is expected.
 For conventional implant placement to be successful, we need to address this issue before beginning.

 However, receiving a new smile with dental implants is not possible for patients with an insufficient amount of bone.

-With pre-implant procedures like bone grafts, we can build up the quality of bone in the jaw and help create a habitable environment for the implant to firmly secure.
+With pre-implant procedures like bone grafts, we can build up the quality of bone in the jaw and help create a habitable environment for the implant to be firmly secure.